DevExpress-Examples/richedit-vue-app/README.md

 ## Quick Start

-1. In the command prompt, download and install npm packages that are used in the application:
+1. Open the root folder.
+In the command prompt, download and install npm packages that are used in the application:

     ```
     npm install